hyperledger-archives/aries-mobile-agent-xamarin/docs/development.md

 To harness the full power of Gorilla Player the application must be built with Gorilla Players SDK enabled, in order to resolve any third party UI assemblies.
 To do this, select the Gorilla build configuration when building the app to a device.

-Design time data in Gorilla player allows for the quick preview of populated views, this data is controlled via the `DesignTimeData.json` file located at the root of the Osma.Mobile.App folder.
+Design time data in Gorilla player allows for the quick preview of populated views, this data is controlled via the `DesignTimeData.json` file located at the root of the Hyperledger.Aries.Max folder.

-Any other advanced settings associated to Gorilla Player and this app can be configured via the `Gorilla.json` also located at the root of the Osma.Mobile.App folder.
+Any other advanced settings associated to Gorilla Player and this app can be configured via the `Gorilla.json` also located at the root of the Hyperledger.Aries.Max folder.

 [General Wiki link](https://github.com/UXDivers/Gorilla-Player-Support/wiki)